nabeelaia/Todo-app/README.md

-# To-Do App
+# ⚡️ To-Do App ⚡️

-A simple To-Do List web application built with React and Vite.
+A simple To-Do List web application built with React, Vite, and TypeScript.
 This app allows users to add, edit, remove, and mark tasks as done.
-It also uses Local Storage to persist tasks between page reloads.
+The tasks are persisted in **Local Storage** so they remain even after page reloads.

 ## Features